Tatsinnit/hackathon-aks-upgrade-doctor/README.md

 This project was created as part of Microsoft's annual global hackathon and is currently in a beta state.

 # Goals
--Create a self-help diagnostic tool that will warn customers of incorrect Kubernetes cluster configurations before they try to upgrade
+-Create a self-help diagnostic tool that will warn customers of incorrect Kubernetes cluster configurations before they try to upgrade <br />
 -Reduce number of clusters that get stuck in a failure state, resulting in a negative impact to the end customer -Allow for addition of new rule set via rules at engine